kipr/Simulator/intro.md

 * see intersections

 ## Redux

+See /state/reducer/

 We capture the entire state of the world with a library called redux, which creates a global json blob that can be rendered to the view.
 The redux library helps reduce the computation by ensuring only components that need to be updated are updated.
 Through the redux we can add or remove scenes or nodes.

+The primary reason for using redux is because of the database.
+This will allow us to load scenes from the database.

+One important type is Async - this allows us to note the difference in state between the client and that database.
+The async type has the brief (which can be sent very cheaply - just name and description) and the type is the full record.
+This can be in a number of states.
+The Async is a state machine of the processes that can happen between the client and the database.

-Redux allows us to make the following work: State + Action -> NewState
+Redux allows us to make the following work: State + Action -> NewState.
+This is only for global state settings, not for local state.

 ## Challenge
 A challenge is a set of constraints on the world.
 It includes a dictionary of events which have named objects and descriptions of what needs to be done with that object (e.g. pick up can A).
 It has encoded the logic of success inside it.
 There are predicates for success and failure which can use basic boolean logic.
 Challenges include basic metadata and default starter code in supported languages.